-Due to the coronavirus pandemic, teams across the world have been working from home and using video conferencing as a means of staying in touch.
-Unfortunately, several reports have now claimed saboteurs - aka trolls - are disrupting Zoom meetings and classes as part of a new trend dubbed Zoombombing.
+Due to the current worldwide situation, teams across the world have been working from home and using video conferencing as a means of staying in touch.
+Unfortunately, several reports have now claimed saboteurs - aka trolls - are disrupting Zoom meetings and classes as part of a new trend dubbed Zoom bombing.
 Here's everything you need to know, including how to prevent your Zoom event from being crashed.

 Zoom is a videoconferencing app that many businesses and universities use to hold meetings or classes when in-person sessions aren't possible.
 You can learn more about the software, which is available for desktops and mobile devices in both free and paid forms, from our guide here.